bitwig/dawproject/README.md

 ## Status

 The format is being actively developed and will still undergo structural changes.
+The aim is to have a stable (1.0) specification of the format in 2023.

 ## Goals